demisto/content/Packs/MongoDBAtlas/Integrations/MongoDBAtlas/MongoDBAtlas_description.md

 5. Click Create API Key.
 6. Enter the API Key Information.
 7. On the Create API Key page:
-    a.
-Enter a Description.
+    - Enter a Description.
-    b.
-In the Project Permissions menu, select the new role or roles for the API key.
+    - In the Project Permissions menu, select the new role or roles for the API key.
-    c.
-Click Next.
+    - Click Next.
-    d.
-Copy and save the Public Key.
+    - Copy and save the Public Key.
 The public key acts as the username when making API requests.
-    e.
-Copy and save the Private Key.
+    - Copy and save the Private Key.
 The private key acts as the password when making API requests.
 WARNING
 Save Private Key.
 The Private Key is only shown once: on this page.
 Click the Copy button to add the Private Key to the clipboard.
 Save and secure both the Public and Private Keys.
 8. Add an API Access List Entry.